jinhangjiang/jinhangjiang.github.io/_posts/2021-05-02-What-is-MLOps-and-Why-We-Should-Care.md

 ---
 layout: post
-title: Project Report | Regression Analysis on House Price
+title: Blog | What is MLOps and Why We Should Care
 tags: Blog Data-Science Machine-Learning Review
 ---